 First catapulted to international acclaim due to their inclusion on Paul Simon’s legendary album Graceland (and its accompanying worldwide tour), Ladysmith Black Mambazo have become one of South African’s most famous musical groups.
 Started in the ’60s by Joseph Shabalala (who still leads the group), the all-male a cappella outfit quickly sharpened its skills to the point that it was officially banned from all competitions.
 They were just too good!
 As you can tell from this week’s show, exactly nothing has changed since.

 Hailing from Alabama, the Four Eagle Gospel singers are one of the state’s oldest groups.
 They sing a cappella, which forced them to focus special attention on perfecting their blend.
 With only a few voices singing, every part must be perfect.
 As you can hear, the group manages to achieve this with startling regularity.

 See the group interviewed HERE.

 Part of a wave of groups that carried the “Birmingham sound” throughout the

 South, the Birmingham Sunlights are gospel luminaries.
 Formed by members of the Church of Christ, which doesn’t permit instruments in its music, the Sunlights sing a cappella in the Alabama style.

 The Gospel Harmonettes

-Lead by Dorothy Lee Coates, the Harmonettes are among the most influential female gospel groups in the history of the US, recognized as a major influence by none other then Little Richard.
-With original songs speaking directly to contemporary issues, the Harmonettes became extremely popular during the 50′s and 60′s.
-Their groups political engagement eventually lead them to become prominent in the civil rights movement, and Coates actually stopped performing to work with Dr. Martin Luther King.
+Lead by Dorothy Lee Coates, the Harmonettes are among the most influential female gospel groups in the history of the U.S., recognized as a major influence by none other then Little Richard.
+With original songs speaking directly to contemporary issues, the Harmonettes became extremely popular during the ’50s and ’60s.
+Their political engagement eventually led them to become prominent in the civil rights movement, and Coates actually stopped performing to work with Dr. Martin Luther King.